linuxboot/heads-wiki/Installing-and-Configuring/OS/Generic.md

 ### Using TPM for decryption of drives

 You may seal your Disk Unlock Key using the TPM allowing you to use ensure only a boot passphrase and the proper PCR state can access the disk.
+The TPM will release a Disk Unlock Key by setting a default boot option and saving the changes to disk.

+This passphrase will release the Disk Unlock Key to unlock LUKs on its second slot, if the measurements in PCRs are matching the ones when setting up the Disk Unlock Key for that boot option.
+This is the most secured option, since going into recovery will modify the PCR, having different kernel modules will invalidaate the measurements.
+The TPM will release the Disk Unlock key only if the measurements are coherent and if provided with the TPM NV space defined passphrase (The Disk Unlock Key passphrase), and rate limits attempts, preventing bruteforce.
+Consequently, someone cloning drive and trying to unlock drive with eavesdropped passphrase will fail, this passphrase being only valid on your laptop with your firmware and measured files...

 (\*) Ubuntu/Debian Note: These systems don't read `/etc/crypttab` in their initrd, so you need to adjust the crypttab in the OS and `update-initramfs -u`